 Some plugins are completely free, some have paid features, or are free for a certain time.
 Always check the ‘More Details’ before installing it, as it will also give you more information about settings and/or customizations.

 At last!
 This is what you wanted to do in the first place, right?

 But I am going to test your patience a little longer…

 A blog should be about the stories you want to tell.
-You should write for your own pleasure and for your visitors.
+You should really write for your own pleasure and your visitors.

-I know that a lot of people will advise you to make sure that you write ‘for Google’, or that you should write in a way that you will get the most traffic towards your ads or affiliate links, but don’t start with that.
+I know that many people will advise you to make sure that you write ‘for Google’ or that you should write in a way that you will get the most traffic towards your ads or affiliate links, but don’t start with that.

 Start with your own story.

 That being said, I would like to tell you a little bit more about the tools and methods that you could use if you want to.